-Work with other members of the inpatient unit staff to provide patient care in a variety of job duties, and under the direct supervision of the RN, or the Mental Health Professional Therapist, or the inpatient unit Manager or Director.
+Work with other members of inpatient unit staff to provide patient care in a variety of job duties, and under the direct supervison of the Registered Nurse (RN), or the Mental Health Professional Therapist, or the inpatient unit Manager or Director.

 Provide hospital level and focused patient care, support, and milieu management for patients with behavioral health conditions and illness.

-Work under the direction of an RN or other designated clinical staff, observe and report on patient conditions.
+Observe and report on patient conditions under the direction of an RN or other designated clinical staff.

 Be responsible for and/or support the daily and various therapeutic activities care of the patients.